-That other family was not having any experience with pets at home earlier but they started caring for him like a little baby.
-As it happens, within 2-3 days every member of the family got too much involved with him.
+That other family was not having any experience with pets at home earlier, but they started caring for him like a baby.
+As it happens, within 2-3 days every member of the family got too involved with him.

-During the night, kids were on the vigil & remained near him, even arranging a bed nearby.
-When asked about such proximity while sleeping they told that if nobody is there at night near him, he starts weeping!
+During the night, kids were on vigil & remained near him, even arranging a bed nearby.
+Regarding such proximity, while sleeping they told that if nobody is there at night near him, he starts weeping!

 The Real Drama

-The possible reason for his earlier behavior may be that the real owner’s house is a big one with a lot of grass, open space, and other animals while the caretaker’s house, where he lived as a tiny puppy, was a comparatively small one with no grass and open space.
+The possible reason for his earlier behavior may be that the real owner’s house is a big one with a lot of grass, open space, and other animals.
+While the caretaker’s house, where he lived as a tiny puppy, was a comparatively small one with no grass and open space.